LeCrunchic/colab-lib/README.md

 # colab-lib
-basic ass abstractions for common tasks in colaboratory
+abstractions for common tasks in colaboratory